 Monticchiello is the only village in the municipality of Pienza, in the province of Siena.

-The parish church of Santi Leonardo e Cristoforo in Romanesque-Gothic style dominating the ancient castle of the village.
+One of the most important sights of the village is the parish church of Santi Leonardo e Cristoforo in Romanesque-Gothic style dominating the ancient castle of the village.

-Was renewed in Gothic style in the second half of the 13th century.
+It was renewed in Gothic style in the second half of the 13th century.